 - first-aid kit – Always carry one while traveling.

 - Flashlight – Please don’t go without this one.

-I spend almost a 1000 rupees, sometimes less and at times more, on food and stay.
+I spend almost 1000 rupees, sometimes less and at times more, on food and stay.
 The yoga classes and flute lessons are excluded.
-I buy a few apples and bananas and mangoes under 200 rupees, maximum 3 dollars, from a grocery store in lower Bhagsu.
-Taxis and autos mostly run on fixed prices and are available in abundance.
-But the road isn’t always vehicle-friendly, so most of us walk around.
-But you can commute within the main places such as Mcleodganj, Bhagsu, and Dharamshala with taxis or auto-rickshaws.
+I buy a few apples, bananas, and mangoes for under 200 rupees (<$3) from a grocery store in the lower village near the Bhagsu temple.

-Updated follow up reads:
+Updated follow up reads for 2022: